pcmacdon/jsish/lib/web/md/Testing.md

 bar(1) ==>
 [FAIL]!: expected a throw
 ```
-Note that this test is a `[FAIL]` because line 4 was not an exception as claimed.
+Note the `[FAIL]` because line 4 did not throw an error,
-To properly fail, change it to:
+which we can now change it to:

 ``` js
 ;//  bar(1,1);
 ```

-Now the result throws as expected.
-But unfortunately this is not testable with `-t`:
+But although `--T` is now correct, `-t` gives us:

 ```
 jsish -t trys.jsi
 [FAIL]:! trys.jsi: Exceptions require an EXPECT comment; use -update
 ```

-until run update:
+So we run update:

 ```
 jsish -t -update 1 trys.jsi
 jsish -t trys.jsi
 [PASS]
 ```
-This requirement avoids false positives, as exceptions are just comments when not in test mode.
+Note that `EXPECT` is required to avoids false positives, because exceptions just become comments when not in test mode.

 ### Comments
-Comments that need to appear in the output are further delimited single-quotes: `;'  ';`.
+Comments that need to appear in the output are delimited single-quotes: `;'  ';`.

 ``` js
 ;'This is a comment';